datanav/docs/tutorial-microservice-create.rst

     :align: center
     :alt: Generic pipe concept

-First things first, we need to decice which IDE (integrated development environment) you want to use.
+First things first, we need to decide which IDE (integrated development environment) you want to use.
 In this exercise we will use *Pycharm*, but there are various other options so if you are currently using another one, that is not a problem.

 You are now ready to create the microservice.
 We will generate a folder and a couple of files that a microservice always need to run.
 Firstly we need to create a **Dockerfile**.
 A `Dockerfile <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/>`__ is a text file that Docker reads in from top to bottom.
 It contains instructions which informs Docker *how* the Docker image should get built.
 To read more about Docker, Docker image, Docker build, it is helpful to browse the `Docker documentation <https://docs.docker.com>`__ .
 In addition we need to generate the actual program which is stored in a python file (.py).